Dale Ricardo Shields: Career

 Shields' professional credits as a director, stage manager, and actor (Broadway, Off-Broadway, Off-Off-Broadway, and Regional) include projects and assignments at Lincoln Center (State Theatre), The Henry Street Settlement House (New Federal Theatre), The Negro Ensemble Company, The Joseph Papp Public Theatre (New York Shakespeare Festival) and Karamu House.
 Shields is on the board of directors of AUDELCO.

 Shields studied Acting at The Negro Ensemble Company and The Henry Street Settlement House with Harold Scott (director) and Dick Anthony Williams in New York City.

 Shields was the assistant to Lloyd Richards and Assistant Director for the New Federal Theatre premiere production of Ossie Davis' play A Last Dance With Sybil starring Ruby Dee and Earl Hyman.
 His TV acting credits include The Cosby Show, Another World, Guiding Light, Saturday Night Live, and the ITV television series Special Needs.
 In 2001, Shields directed and choreographed a production of the Ntozake Shange play For Colored Girls Who Have Considered Suicide / When the Rainbow Is Enuf which featured the young Danai Gurira, then a senior at Macalester College.
 In 2015, Shields directed the staged reading of HOME by Samm-Art Williams at the Karamu House Jelliffe Theatre.
 The production featured James Pickens, Jr., Nina Domingue and Mariama Whyte.

 Shields appeared as Martin in the New York City revival of Stephen Sondheim's Any One Can Whistle at the York Theatre Company, directed by Fran Soeder and in the Lincoln Center world premiere of Lily based on Saul Bellow's Henderson the Rain King. directed by Tom O' Horgan at Lincoln Center (State Theatre).
 Shields has also appeared in various commercials and film.

-For theatrical director/producer Joseph Papp, he conducted workshops at The Public Theatre (New York Shakespeare Festival) with the Playwriting in the Schools Program (PITS) for six seasons.
+For theatrical director/producer Joseph Papp, he conducted workshops at The Public Theater (New York Shakespeare Festival) with the Playwriting in the Schools Program (PITS) for six seasons.

-During his six-year teaching tenure at The Public Theatre, he represented the United States of America at the ASSITEJ Theatre Festival in London, England in 1988.
+During his six-year teaching tenure at The Public Theater, he represented the United States of America at the ASSITEJ Theatre Festival in London, England in 1988.
 He is the Project1VOICE Liaison for the state of Ohio.

 In recognition of his outstanding career, Shields received the Special Achievement Award at the 45th Annual Vivian Robinson AUDELCO Recognition Awards event in 2017.
 In 2020, 2021, 2022 and 2023, Dale received the Actors Fund / Encore Award.